jeffharrell/minicart/README.md

 ## API Examples

-Examples of how you can use the advanced API:
+Examples of how you can use the API:

 * [Preventing checkout until terms are accepted](https://github.com/jeffharrell/minicart/blob/master/examples/terms.html)
 * [Requiring a minimum quantity to checkout](https://github.com/jeffharrell/minicart/blob/master/examples/minquantity.html)